metalcarratt/ministry/ls/Hebrews/msg08.md

 "philosophical" and "peculiar"

 ## incarnation
-rather than just saying he became a man to die for our sins, heb 2 says he partook of blood and flesh that he might share in the same as the children (2:14). he incarnated to become one with us, with our race. he came as a man on our level.
+- (2:14) rather than just saying he became a man to die for our sins, heb 2 says he partook of blood and flesh that he might share in the same as the children (2:14). he incarnated to become one with us, with our race. he came as a man on our level.

-he also came on the same level as us to sympathize with us.
+- (2:17) he also came on the same level as us to sympathize with us.

+## death
+- (2:9) tasted death on behalf of everything. this includes the animals. by tasting death for everything he has reconciled everything to himself. also by this, death has been abolished.
+- (2:17) propitiation for sins. appeasing.
+- (2:14) destroyed (brought to none effect) the devil
+- (2:15) released from slavery and the fear of death